Pennsylvania Route 61: Northumberland and Snyder counties

 PA 61 leaves Shamokin for Coal Township again, becoming an unnamed road and passing over the Shamokin Valley Railroad and the Shamokin Creek before coming to an intersection with the northern terminus of PA 225.
 The road curves north and runs through forested areas, with PA 225 parallel to the west and the creek and railroad line parallel to the east as it traverses a gap in Big Mountain.
-PA 225 curves away to the west and the route bends northwest and widens to a four-lane divided highway, passing southwest of the residential community of Uniontown and curving to the west.
+PA 225 curves away to the west and the route bends northwest and widens to a four-lane divided highway, passing southwest of Uniontown and curving to the west.
 PA 61 crosses the Shamokin Creek and turns to the north, heading through a gap in forested Little Mountain with the creek to the west and the Shamokin Valley Railroad to the east and entering Ralpho Township.
-The road passes commercial development and a coal mine in the community of Weigh Scales before it crosses to the west side of the Shamokin Creek, at which point it enters Shamokin Township.
+The road passes commercial development and a coal mine in Weigh Scales before it crosses to the west side of the Shamokin Creek, at which point it enters Shamokin Township.
 The route winds north through more woodland with some commercial areas, with the Shamokin Valley Railroad and the Shamokin Creek to the east.
-PA 61 curves northwest and intersects the southern terminus of PA 487 in the community of Paxinos.
-From here, the road curves west runs to the north of the residential community of Snufftown before narrowing to a two-lane undivided road and heading through woodland.
-The route continues west through woodland with some farm fields and homes, running through the community of Stonington and bending to the northwest.
+PA 61 curves northwest and intersects the southern terminus of PA 487 in Paxinos.
+From here, the road curves west runs to the north of Snufftown before narrowing to a two-lane undivided road and heading through woodland.
+The route continues west through woodland with some farm fields and homes, running through Stonington and bending to the northwest.